balderdashy/waterline/README.md

 ## Query Methods

 Queries can be run with either a callback interface or with a deferred object.
 For building complicated queries the deferred object method is the best choice.
+For convenience, promises are supported by default.

 **Callback Method**